Olaplex for 4c hair

 Is it just me or have Olaplex products been appearing everywhere?
 Before my favorite Youtuber AllyiahsFace started using them last year, I didn’t even know about the brand.

-But upon doing research, I realized that the Olaplex treatment has received rave reviews from acclaimed beauty editors as well as very big social media influencers.
+But upon doing research, I realized that the Olaplex treatment has received rave reviews from acclaimed beauty editors as well as very big social media influencers with 4c hair.
 Known to be a professional hair treatment that is used during salon services, celebs and regular people started raving about it.

-So, I figured it was time to test that new product myself and find out if Olaplex coul be used on natural hair.
+So, I figured it was time to test Olaplex myself for 4chairstyles.com and find out if these products can be used on natural 4c hair.

 Why is Olaplex famous?